adeelhasan/kitty_party/DESIGN_PATTERN_DECISIONS.md

-## Object Design
+## Template Design Pattern

 There is a base contract which imposes an overall structure, and descendant classes which implement key abstract functions.
-This is also called the Template Design Pattern for class design, and in this project the naming convention is to have the templated functions be prefaced by "do" eg, doGetWinnerIndex.
+This is also called the Template Design Pattern for class design, and in this project the naming convention is to have the templated functions be prefaced by "do" eg, ***doGetWinner***.

 - KittyPartyBase
   - KittySequential